navinsingh1385/navinsingh1385/README.md

-<h1 align="center">Hi 👋, I'm Sonali Mishra</h1>
+<h1 align="center">Hi 👋, I'm Navin Singh</h1>
-<h3 align="center">🎯 Aspiring Data Analyst | Passionate About Turning Data into Actionable Insights</h3>
+<h3 align="center">🎯 Aspiring Data Scientist | Passionate About Turning Data into Actionable Insights</h3>

 - 🔭 I’m working on various **Data Analysis and Data Science projects**

 - 👯 I’m looking to collaborate on **Data Analytics projects**

-- 👨‍💻 All of my projects are available at [https://github.com/Sonalimishra-777](https://github.com/Sonalimishra-777)
+- 👨‍💻 All of my projects are available at [https://github.com/navinsingh1385](https://github.com/navinsingh1385)

-- 📫 How to reach me **sonali.mishra.ds@gmail.com**
+- 📫 How to reach me **navinsinghuk04@gmail.com**

-- 📄 Know about my experiences https://bit.ly/4lBKfgU
+- 📄 Know about my experiences

 - ⚡ Fun fact **"I am a quick learner on a data journey, fueled by curiosity—when I’m not reading comics or automating my way around my lazy side."**